-Where and when to fish is asked by beginners to the sport.
+Where and when to catch fish is asked by beginners to the sport.
 What knowledge is needed is where the fish are at what time.
 This can vary throughout the year.
 There are three items fish rely on no matter the time of day or year.
 The items are the structure, cover, and food source.
-Fish have one thing on their mind and that is survival.
+Fish have one thing on their mind, that is survival.
 You need to find these elements and then apply the other variables such as water temp, the life cycle of species, and the time of day.
 It determines where they will go throughout the year.

 Morning or Evening